-Our Retirement Account is a flexible Personal Pension that offers you a wide range of investment options.
-It allows you to make contributions, invest, and transfer money in from other pensions including those already in drawdown to provide you with the flexibility to manage your money and your financial needs throughout your retirement.
+Our Retirement Account is a flexible Personal Pension.
+It offers a wide range of investment options.
+It allows you to make contributions, invest, and transfer money in from other pensions.
+This includes those already in drawdown which will provide you with the flexibility to manage your money and your financial needs throughout your retirement.

 What you may be looking to do:

 - Take one off cash lump sums

 - Take a regular income

 - Cash in your whole pension pot

 - Change the funds you have invested in

 - Change your personal details

 Taking money out of your plan, whether as regular or single amounts, will leave you with less money in the future and there's a risk you could run out.
 You need to make sure your money will last for as long as you want it to, or you'll have to rely on another source of income in retirement, like the State Pension.
 So, we recommend you get financial advice before you take any money out to make sure you're making the right decision.
 An adviser will guide you on the impacts of taking money out as well as your investment choices for the remaining money, to make sure that your plan continues to meet your needs.

 Regardless of whether you have taken advice, you can refer any matter to the Financial Ombudsman Service for consideration should you feel that you haven’t been treated fairly, or for any other aspect under the Financial Ombudsman Services remit.